andreasabel/inCode/entry/purely-functional-typed-models.md

 simple combinators.
 No need for any objects or mutability or fancy explicit graphs.
 Just pure, typed functions!
 Why would you ever bring anything imperative into this?

+### Possibilities

+You can build a lot with just these tools alone.
+By using primitive models and the various combinators, you can create autoencoders, nonlinear regressions, convolutional neural networks, multi-layered neural networks...you can create complex "graphs" of networks that fork and re-combine with themselves.

+The nice thing is that these are all just regular (Rank-2) functions, so...you have two models?
+Just compose their functions like normal functions!